 Police detained Huang outside his apartment complex in Chengdu, the capital of Sichuan province, on November 28, 2016, according to media reports.
 More than 10 officers searched Huang’s home and detained his mother, Pu Wenqing, who was in his apartment at the time.
 Police took Pu to her home in the nearby city of Neijiang, where she found her residence had also been searched, according to media reports.

 On December 16, 2016, police formally arrested Huang for “leaking state secrets to foreign entities.”
 On July 16, 2017, the Mianyang Public Security Bureau submitted its charging request to the Mianyang City Procuratorate, which on August 30, 2017, sent the case back to police to investigate further, according to Radio Free Asia and Huang’s lawyer, Sui Muqing.
-Sui and Li Jinglin, another lawyer for Huang, were denied access to the case file and exhibits, according to Li.
+Sui and Li Jinglin, another lawyer for Huang, were denied access to the case file and exhibits, Li said.

 Huang founded 64 Tianwang in 1998 with his then wife Zeng Li, as a missing-persons service.
 The website started covering issues not reported on by China’s mainstream news media, such as protests, allegations of government corruption and abuse of power, police brutality, and the detention of writers and activists.
 On November 23 and 25, 2016, 64 Tianwang reported on the arrests of demonstrators who were protesting the death of a petitioner allegedly beaten by government supporters.
 Huang told Radio Free Asia that such reporting "could bring him trouble."

-Huang’s lawyer Li visited Huang on November 3, 2017.
-According to Li’s interview with Epoch Times, Huang had been beaten by other inmates and abused by prison officials.
+Huang’s lawyer Li visited him on November 3, 2017, and told the Epoch Times that Huang had been beaten by other inmates and abused by prison officials.
 Li filed a complaint against the Mianyang Detention Center to the Mianyang People’s Procuratorate.

 On May 24, 2018, the Mianyang Intermediate People’s Court held a pretrial conference on Huang’s case along with 64 Tianwang volunteers Yang Xiuqiong and Chen Tianmao.
 According to Radio Free Asia, the three refused to sign their names to interrogation records that imply confessing to “illegally providing state secrets overseas.”
 In September 2018, Radio Free Asia reported that Chen’s charge was changed to “intentionally leaking state secrets,” and Chen was released in October 2018.
 Yang was also released that month.
 Both of their releases were confirmed by Pu Fei.